Updated: Feb 19

 Organic is hot and happening at the moment.
 Whether it is food or clothing, organic products are gaining popularity.
-Even though everything organic is gaining fans, both organic and regular cotton have some advantages and disadvantages.
+Even though everything organic is gaining fans, both organic and regular cotton has some advantages and disadvantages.

 As I have a scientific background, I want to take a look at both sides of the story as I am not pro or con organic.
-I looked into the differences between organic and conventional cotton production so I can help you form a conscious choice of which products suit you opinion.
+I looked into the differences between organic and conventional cotton production so I can help you form a conscious choice of which products suit your opinion.

 Low use of pesticides and chemicals

 Use of natural predators with pest insects